treeverse/lakeFS/docs/howto/garbage-collection.md

 single job for it.
 2. Removing the limitation of a read-only lakeFS during the job run.
 3. Performance improvements:
-   1. better parallelization of the storage namespace traversal.
+   1. Better parallelization of the storage namespace traversal.
    2. Optimized Run: GC will only iterate over objects that were written to the repository since the last GC run.
 For more information see the [proposal](https://github.com/treeverse/lakeFS/blob/master/design/accepted/gc_plus/uncommitted-gc.md#flow-2-optimized-run).
 4. Backup & Restore, similar to [committed data](#gc-backup-and-restore).